-Each character in a proportionally spaced font is a different height and width.
+Each character in a proportionally spaced font is a different width.
 You may be able to place more characters on a line using proportionally spaced fonts.
 You may want to experiment with these fonts and adjust field measurements in your format as needed.
-The bitmapped fonts (either monospaced or proportional) appear jagged when magnified.
-The magnification range is 1 to 7.
 The following tables provide height and width magnification of sample characters.